Churchill magazine

 Take extra care when driving at night

-The drop in visibility at night time means that you have to be even more cautious after dusk.
+The drop in visibility at nighttime means you need to be even more cautious after dusk.
 As well as all the usual hazards of winter driving, it's harder to judge speed and distance and you're probably less alert.
-Slow right down, and use your fog lamps if visibility drops below 100 metres.
+Slow down and use your fog lamps if visibility drops below 100 metres.
 If you wear glasses, an anti-glare coating will help reduce headlight glare.

 Related articles